MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/microsoft-defender-atp/tvm-remediation.md

 ## Accessing the Remediation page

-You can access the remediation page in a few places in the portal:
+You can access the Remediation page in a few places in the portal:

 - Security recommendations flyout panel
 - Navigation menu